What Is LSI Keywords? SEO Glossary

 Ignoring search intent.
 Related terms only help if they align with what the searcher actually wants.
 Including LSI keywords about "buying running shoes" in a purely informational article about running technique creates a mismatch.

 Thinking LSI is a ranking factor.
-Google has stated that they do not use LSI specifically.
-However, the principle of topical relevance and semantic understanding is very much part of how modern search works.
-Focus on the concept, not the technical label.
+It is not.
+John Mueller stated flatly in 2019 that "there's no such thing as LSI keywords."
+The principle of topical relevance and semantic understanding is very much part of how modern search works, delivered through RankBrain, neural matching, and BERT rather than through latent semantic indexing.
+Focus on the concept, not the discredited technical label.

 Conclusion

-LSI keywords represent the broader concept of semantic relevance in SEO.
-By including naturally related terms in your content, you help search engines understand your topic more accurately and demonstrate comprehensive coverage.
+LSI keywords represent the broader concept of semantic relevance in SEO, even though the LSI label itself is technically wrong and Google does not use latent semantic indexing.
+By including naturally related terms in your content, you help Google's actual language systems understand your topic more accurately and demonstrate comprehensive coverage.
 The key is to write thoroughly about your subject and let the related terminology emerge naturally, rather than forcing terms into your content from a list.
 When done right, semantically rich content ranks better, reads better, and serves your audience more effectively.

 Related Articles